Healthcare and medical websites are top beneficiaries of SEO as their success mostly relies on how easily people find them online.

 If you’re unaware of this update, let me give you a brief.
 The traffic of many healthcare and wellness websites across the world took a plunge in August after Google rolled out an incremental algorithm update.

 The confirmation of the same, unlike the usual scenario, was given by Google after furious chatters took to webmaster and blackhat forums.

 We did an in-depth analysis of the websites affected by the Google Medic Update a few days after the fluctuations stabilized.

 The research revealed that the health and wellness websites affected by the medic update failed to follow the practices that Google had mandated in the Search Quality Rater guidelines.

-Declare the Intent of Your Healthcare Website
+Declare the Intent of Your Healthcare/Medical Website

 Once, I came across a health-niche website that just read “Unleashing Your Inner Power.”